10-list Recoloring of Planar Graphs: Reducibility

 for all vertices $v\in V(H)$.
 The $H$ that we show reducible will have $d_G(v)\in\{5,6,7\}$ for each $v\in V(H)$.
 We also require (b) that there exists some vertex $v$ such that inequality~\eqref{reduc-ineq} holds with strict inequality.
+Finally, we require (c) that there exists an order $\sigma$, as in Proposition~\ref{finishing-prop}, of $V(H)$ such that $d_G(v)+d_{\sigma}(v)\le 9$ for all $v\in V(H)$.
+(Typically, $\sigma$ will be a 2-degeneracy order for $H$.)
 Every such subgraph $H$ will be $k$-reducible for sufficiently large $k$.
-We highlight that this criteria is easy to quickly check by hand.
+We highlight that these criteria are easy to quickly check by hand.
 So it is simple for a person to identify reducible configurations while constructing a discharging proof.
 The exact value of $k$ is not so important; the key conclusion of our proof will be that $G$ has a recoloring sequence of length $O(|G|)$.
-However, as mentioned above we will show that (for all the configurations in Figure~\ref{main-reduc-fig}) we can let $k=416$.
+However, as mentioned above we will show that (for all the configurations in Figure~\ref{main-reduc-fig}) we can let $k=828$.
+Near the end of this section, we explain how we can reduce this to $k=520$.

+A \Emph{well}, in a subgraph $H$ of $G$, is a vertex $v$ such that the inequality in~\eqref{reduc-ineq} is strict.
+To prove that a configuration is reducible, we exhibit a directed acyclic graph in which each component is an out-tree (a tree directed outward from a root) that is rooted at some well.
+Intuitively, the well provides support to each other vertex in its out-tree.
+As the diameter (and order) of the out-tree $\vec{T}$ increase, so does the smallest $k$ for which $\vec{T}$ can be used to prove a configuration is $k$-reducible.

+We write $r_s$ to denote a vertex of degree $r$ in $G$ and degree $s$ in $H$.
+Our wells will typically be $5_2$-vertices and $6_4$-vertices, although we occasionally use $5_3$-, $5_4$-, $5_5$-, $6_5$-, or $6_6$-vertices.
+For example, Figure~\ref{outtree-fig}(4) shows a $6_4$-vertex with four $6_3$-neighbors, two of which each have their own $5_1$-neighbors.
+Our calculations will consider together all the vertices in a single out-tree, showing that each is recolored at most $k$ times.

+When an out-tree has an isomorphism mapping two vertices to each other, the calculations we perform for each of these two vertices will be identical.
+So we typically label them with the same letter, and different subscripts, to highlight this; and we only perform the calculations once.

+We now proceed with the calculations for four specific out-trees, shown in Figure~\ref{outtree-fig}; we call the set of these $\Jc$.
+We say a bit more later about the larger set of out-trees $\prune(\Jc)$ that are also handled by our proofs for these four.
+But, for concreteness, it is best to now handle these four.
+The calculations below follow the lines of those in the proof of Lemma~\ref{first-reduc-lem}, so we direct the reader there for more details.

+As we have done previously, we denote each $5$-vertex by a square and each $6$-vertex by a circle.
+Pendent half-edges denote edges to vertices in subgraph $H$, but do not specify the other endpoints of these edges.
+We list most of our reducible configurations in Figure~\ref{main-reduc-fig}.
+To prove reducibility for a configuration $H$ it suffices to cover the vertices of $H$ with disjoint out-trees in $\prune(\Jc)$.